 Cici Mons (Born June 4th 1981), known professionally as Corporate Christ, is a Welsh Singer, Producer, and Author.
 Corporate Christ (the act) was formed on 8th November 2011 taking its name from the almost religious dogma surrounding capitalism, and the hypocrisy of the money making nature of religion.
 On social media he uses the tagline: "Money is your religion, Religion only wants your money," in reference to this.

-“The Pornographer” was my debut album and with it I wanted to talk about my difficult past, growing up as a homosexual in a valleys town where that was not widely accepted, and about my battle with Schizophrenia, drug addiction and 5 years in a psychiatric hospital, as well as suffering from a serious bowel disease which almost killed me.
+“The Pornographer” was the debut album from Corporate Christ where he addresses his difficult past growing up as a homosexual in a valleys town where that was not widely accepted, and about his battle with Schizophrenia, drug addiction and 5 years in a psychiatric hospital, as well as suffering from a serious bowel disease which almost killed him in 2012.

 “The Pornographer” is a concept album.
-While I was in hospital for those 5 years I felt all I could do was watch the world from afar like the director of a porn movie who has to watch all the action but can never take part.
-It was a bleak time in my life yet I am strangely grateful that the ordeal finally helped me overcome my mental illness.
+Whilst he was in hospital for those 5 years he felt all he could do was watch the world from afar like the director of a porn movie who has to watch all the action but can never take part.
+It was a bleak time in his life yet he says he is strangely grateful that the ordeal finally helped him overcome his mental illness.

 The sound of the album was very much inspired by bands like Marilyn Manson and Nine Inch Nails, yet takes a lot of influences from dance music and electro too which gives the songs an almost pop feel in places.

 In 2017, Corporate Christ released a Synthpop EP called “Adam Kadmon: When The Heart Implodes”.
 It documents the days and nights following the suicide of his ex-boyfriend.
 He says: “I couldn’t sleep and I would just collapse in tears almost daily.
 It was such a struggle and I battled with my own dark thoughts constantly.”